-The goal of the inDICEs Project is to Measure the Impact of Digital Culture, empowering policy experts and decision makers in the Cultural and Creative Industries.
-The project will assess the social and economic impact of digitization and address the need for innovative (re)use of cultural assets.
-For this purpose, inDICEs will track policies in an open observatory.
-This will help establish policy priorities for successful digital transformation and future governance of cultural and creative content ecosystems.
+The goal of the inDICEs Project is to Measure the Impact of Digital Culture, empowering policy experts and decision-makers in the Cultural and Creative Industries.
+The project assesses the social and economic impact of digitization and address the need for innovative (re)use of cultural assets.
+For this purpose, inDICEs tracks policies by means of an open observatory.
+This helps establish policy priorities for successful digital transformation and future governance of cultural and creative content ecosystems.
 By the end of the project, policy-makers will have a solid framework to assess the impact of cultural heritage and a dashboard to keep track of the impact of cultural heritage in Europe.

 Objectives of the inDICEs Digital Culture Project